Philippine volcano trembles more, spews lava half-mile high

 The alert level since the eruption began Sunday has been 4, indicating a hazardous eruption is possible in hours to days.
 Level 5, the highest, means such an eruption is underway.

+More than 350 volcanic earthquakes have been recorded near Taal since Sunday, U.N. spokesman Stephane Dujarric said in New York.

-About 50 volcanic earthquakes were detected over eight hours Tuesday, indicating rising magma, the institute said.
+The Philippine institute said about 50 volcanic earthquakes were detected over eight hours Tuesday, indicating rising magma.
 It also warned that heavy and prolonged ash fall was possible in nearby villages.

 “The speed in the rise of magma is important (in determining) when the volcano will have a strong eruption and if it will slow down and freeze,” said Renato Solidum, who heads the institute.
 “As of now, we don’t see activities slowing down and the earthquakes still continue.”